luba2011/Project-git/Readme.txt

-Prueba git
+Prueba git.
-Git local repository
+Git local repository.
-Third line on work's laptop
+Third line on work's laptop.
+New user is collaborating.